9 Days London Itinerary on and off the Beaten Path

 Portobello Road

-This is less of an off-the-beaten-path, and more of a very touristy place, which became even more popular after the Notting hill movie with Hug Grant and Julia Roberts, in fact, you can also visit the bookstore where it was filmed.
+This is less of an off-the-beaten-path, and more of a very touristy place, which became even more popular after the Notting Hill movie with Hugh Grant and Julia Roberts.
+In fact, you can also visit the bookstore where it was filmed.

 I especially love the neighborhood’s architecture and the old little shops and cafes, besides many stalls that sell exciting goods.

 We just kept walking up to Golborne Road (to give you a reference).
-Right there, it’s a less-known neighborhood with exciting shops and restaurants.
+Right there, it’s a lesser-known neighborhood with exciting shops and restaurants.

 We had a delicious lunch at the Bluebelles of Portobello, which we highly recommend.
 Tired of wandering around, we decided to head to Tottenham Court Road and find a cafe to sit and do some writing while resting our legs.

-Still, we had dinner in one of the local pubs close to our Airbnb in Kennington Lane, where we had a great vegan burger and enjoyed the local Saturday night atmosphere—living like a local.
+Still, we had dinner at one of the local pubs close to our Airbnb on Kennington Lane, where we enjoyed a great vegan burger and soaked in the local Saturday night atmosphere—living like a local.

-If you love street markets as much as I do, and you want to dedicate more time to exploring many different ones, check out this awesome guide to 16 amazing food street markets.
+If you love street markets as much as I do, and you want to dedicate more time to exploring many different ones, check out this excellent guide to 16 amazing food street markets.

 London Itinerary Day 4 – Sunday Spitalfield Market and Brick lane market + Spitalfield neighborhood and street art

-Sunday as well was all about markets.
-We hopped on a bus, and we arrived at Liverpool station from which we walked our way to the Spitalfields market first.
-It’s an exciting area to walk around among victorian buildings and interesting shops and restaurants.
-Spitalfields market is on your way to Brick Lane, so we stopped there first.
+Sunday, as well, was all about markets.
+We hopped on a bus, and we arrived at Liverpool station, where we walked our way to the Spitalfields market first.
+It’s an exciting area to walk around among Victorian buildings, interesting shops, and restaurants.
+Spitalfields Market is on your way to Brick Lane, so we stopped there first.

 It was probably the market with the most exciting and original arts and crafty goods.
 If you plan to buy any trendy and unique piece of clothing, prints, or jewelry, this is probably the best place among all the markets that I have seen.